-Some of the ideas for requirements or standards for small health need or provided.
-Usually it just means the custom-Mr. McEvoy said at a commission ers will have to travel somewhere at home, he said.
-In other business, the commissioners:
+Some of the ideas for requirements or standards for small health

+Mr. McEvoy said at a commission ers will have to travel somewhere for the same service they used to get at home, he said.

+In other business, the commissioners

-· Heard the health department will offer blood draws on Tuesday, Oct.
+Heard the health department will offer blood draws on Tuesday, Oct.
 14. The blood will be tested for cholesterol, liver function, kidney function and electrolytes, blood count and thyroid.
 The results will be mailed out within in a week to 10 days.
 The cost is \$25 and \$20 for an additional prostate specific antigen test.

-• Heard it's just about time for flu shots again.
+· Heard it's just about time for flu shots again.
 Ms. Gamblin said she will set up a clinic during the general election at The Gateway.

-IST ANNIVERSARY AT OUR NEW LOCATION!
+AT OUR NEW LOCATION!